- Why did I receive a Notice?

 The Court has appointed Elizabeth A. Fegan of Fegan Scott LLC and Steve W. Berman of Hagens Berman Sobol Shapiro LLP to represent you and other Settlement Class Members.
 Together, these lawyers are called "Class Counsel".
 You will not be charged for these lawyers.
 If you want to be represented by your own lawyer, you may hire one at your own cost.
 If you have questions about the Settlement you can contact them at the following addresses:

 150 S. Wacker Drive

 How will the lawyers be paid?
 Will the Class Representatives receive service payments?

 Class Counsel asked the Court for attorneys’ fees, expenses, and service payments to each of the named Class Representatives (Kimberly Elzinga, Theodore Maddox, Jr., Jacqueline Washington, Ramtin Zakikhani, Patti Talley, Ana Olaciregui, Elaine Peacock, Melody Irish, Donna Tinsley, Brenda Evans, Anthony Vacchio, Minda Briaddy, Adam Pluskowski, Ricky Barber, Lucille Jacob, Carla Ward, Pepper Miller, and Cindy Brady).
 Class Counsel's requests and the Court's approval of these costs may be viewed in the Documents section of this website.
 The Defendants will separately pay the fees, expenses, and service payments that the Court awarded.
 These amounts will not come out of the funds for payments to Settlement Class Members.
-You may continue to check on the progress of Class Counsel’s request for attorneys’ fees, expenses, and service awards by visiting this website.

 The Defendants will also separately pay the costs to administer the Settlement.
 The payment of settlement administration costs will not come out of the funds for payments to Settlement Class Members.Back To Top